lfreitasds/Webscraping-Star-Jeans/README.md

 Data source: [H&M Website](https://www2.hm.com/en_us/men/products/jeans.html)

-## 2 - Business Assumptions
+## 2 - Business Assumption

-* The best-selling models were considered to be those with the highest number of products.
+* The best-selling models and colors were considered to be those used in the highest number of products.
-* The best-selling colors were considered to be the most frequent ones.

 ## 3 - Solution Strategy